HodearS/Projet_Sound_Bar_DIY/README.md

 The objective of this project is to build a DIY Dolby Atmos-compatible soundbar.
 To achieve this, the soundbar will use Texas Instruments architectures for both the audio processor and the amplifier board.

-Tasks to be completed:
+Tasks to be completed :
--Add a processor supporting Bluetooth and Wi-Fi communication.
+- Add a processor supporting Bluetooth and Wi-Fi communication.
--Find a method to switch between different audio sources.
+- Find a method to switch between different audio sources.
--Design the overall architecture of the project (management of the different boards, integration into the case, etc.).
+- Design the overall architecture of the project (management of the different boards, integration into the case, etc.).
--Design the power supply board.
+- Design the power supply board.
--Design the interface board.
+- Design the interface board.

-Completed tasks:
+Completed tasks :
 -Recreated the schematic of the Texas Instruments evaluation board EVMK2GX for the 66AK2G12 processor → Processeur_Barre_Son_Avant_Projet.
 -Recreated the schematic of the audio amplifier board TIDA-01414 using TPA3244 amplifiers → Amplificateur_Audio_Avant_Projet.